PatHightree/SpaceNavigator/Space Navigator Unity project/Assets/SpaceNavigator/README.txt

 -------
 - Big thanks to Chase Cobb for motivating me to implement the mac version.
 - Thanks to Manuela Maier and Dave Buchhoffer (@vsaitoo) for testing and development feedback.
+- Thanks to Ewoud Wijma for loaning me the Hackingtosh for building the Mac port.
 - Quaternion math by Minahito
   http://sunday-lab.blogspot.nl/2008/04/get-pitch-yaw-roll-from-quaternion.html